 To refer a patient, please call 330.489.1333 or 1.800.223.8662 (toll-free).

-In partnership with Summa Health, Mercy Hospital’s Cancer Center offers gynecologic oncology, an integrated, specialized approach to the diagnosis and treatment of women’s reproductive system cancers.
+Mercy Hospital offers gynecologic oncology, an integrated, specialized approach to the diagnosis and treatment of women’s reproductive system cancers.

 When you choose Mercy Hospital, your care will be overseen by a team of cancer specialists who offer the latest treatment options for gynecologic cancers, including: